sulfuror/rescript-sh/README.md

 to execute using `chmod 700 rescript_b2` OR `chmod 700 rescript_gd` after you change
 its name.

-Using rescript, this is the best approach if you have different repositories.
-Also, because all files related to one instance will be named the same as your script, it is better to rename the script before configuring everyting because if you rename the script after you have set up everythig it will not recognize the configuration file, which will be called `nameofyourscript.conf`, the exclude file, which will be also named `nameofyourscript-exclusions` and datefile also will be called `nameofyourscript-datefile`.
+`rescript` will create all files related to it (conf, datefile, exclude and lock) with the same name you give your script (basename), so if you're going to use it for more than one repo it is better to rename the script before configuring everyting because if you rename the script after you have set up everythig it will not recognize the configuration file, which will be called `nameofyourscript.conf`, the exclude file, which will be also named `nameofyourscript-exclusions` and datefile also will be called `nameofyourscript-datefile`.
 These files will be located at `$HOME/.rescript/config`.
+If you renamed the script after configuring it, just go to your `$HOME/.rescript/config` folder and manually rename your configuration file to `whatervernameyougaveyourscript.conf`.

 ## Usage: